AMSAT-NA/PacSatFSKBoard/NOTES.md

 Changed L27 to a 0402 part and reworked the layout a little more there.
 Also changed it to a 3nH part to adjust for parasitic inductance in the circuit.

+## 2025-12-24

+Looking at the RF signal chain a little bit.
+I injected a -34dBm signal into the RX port.
+The reading from the AX5043 say -27dBm.
+I plugged the spectrum analyzer into the input port of AX5043 0 and it said -17dBm.
+I put in another -20dB attenuator, the output showed -35dBm from a -54dBm input.

+I don't put a lot of credence into the AX5043 measurements; I assume it's not terribly accurate.
+According to the S-Parameters, the LNA should have 29dB of gain on the input signal, and I expect in the 10dB range of loss in the filters and splitter.
+That's -35dBm.
+Perfect.

+Then I remembered: -27dBm is the maximum value the AX5043 can read.
+Anything above that reads as -27dBm.
+So add another 10dB attenuator.
+This time AX5043 showed -41dBm and the SA shows -45dBm.
+As I don't thing the AX5043 is that accurate, and at these levels the AX5043 may be picking up extraneous radiation from the dinky signal generator I'm using.
+I think the filters and amplifier are good.
+I'm getting less loss in the filters than expected, it appears.
+Which is no surprise, those are worst case numbers.

+This may be too sensitive.
+But 20dB of gain out of the RF input chain isn't out of the ordinary, I think.